terwer/sy-picgo-core/README.md

 # sy-picgo

-A PicGo lib for A SiYuan Note widgets
+A PicGo library for SiYuan Note widgets

 ## Dev